-In early 2020, the Company entered into an option agreement with a local concession holder to acquire a 100% interest in the Plata Verde Project which consisted of the 300 hectare Don Benja concession covering an historic silver mining camp located in Chihuahua, Mexico.
-The Plata Verde Project is located north of the Company's Amalia Gold-Silver project and east of the historic Batopilas silver mining district (1708 to 1920) which reputedly produced over 300 million ounces of silver from high grade veins and structures.
+In 2020, the Company entered into option agreements with local concession holders to acquire a 100% interest in the Plata Verde Project which consists of the 300 hectare Don Benja concession covering an historic silver mining camp located in Chihuahua, Mexico, and the 500 hectare Don Jose concession which surrounds Don Benja.
+The Plata Verde Project is located north of the Company's Amalia Gold-Silver project and east of the historic Batopilas silver mining district (1708 to 1920) which reputedly produced over 300 million ounces of silver from high-grade veins and structures.
 The property is accessible by road, with a one hour hike required to access the historic mines.

-The Company subsequently signed an option agreement with local concession holders to acquire the rights to the 500 hectare Don Jose concession that surrounds the 300 hectare Don Benja concession, bringing the Company's holdings at Plata Verde to 800 hectares.
-The Don Jose concession has no exploration history and covers the same prospective rocks that host the Plata Verde silver mineralization.
+The Don Jose concession has no exploration history and covers the same prospective rocks that host the Don Benja silver mineralization.
 The Company has conducted limited prospecting and stream sediment geochemistry at Don Jose.